Further training

 Ticket Inspector

-• You have completed an apprenticeship lasting at least three years (preferably in the service sector).
-Or you have taken the federally recognised Matura exam.
-Both diplomas qualify you to do the training.
+• You have completed at least a 3-year apprenticeship (preferably in the service sector) or you have passed the federally recognised school-leaving examination ("Matura").
+Both diplomas qualify you to complete the training.

 • When in contact with customers, you use your strong focus on service in a profitable way.
-You enjoy providing expert advice to customers and responding to their requests.
+You enjoy providing expert advice to customers and responding to their wishes.

-• In everyday life, you can rely on your talent to improvise and overcome challenging situations with a good level of composure.
+• In everyday life, you can rely on your talent for improvisation and overcome challenging situations with a good level of composure.

-• You are ready to work irregular hours and do weekend shifts.
+• You are prepared to work irregular hours and do weekend shifts.

 • You have a good level of basic fitness.
 Good eyesight and hearing are also important.

-• In direct contact with customers, you can express yourself confidently in German, even in demanding discussions.
+• In direct customer contact, you can express yourself confidently in German, even in demanding discussions.
 You find it easy to write short reports.
-You can converse well with our customers in English, Italian and French.
-You will have two language certificates at level A2 no later than three years after your apprenticeship.
+You can communicate well with our customers in English, Italian and French.
+You will have acquired two language certificates at level A2 no later than three years after your training.

 After successfully completing your training, you'll benefit from attractive and progressive employment conditions.
 Here are some advantages that may interest you: